BicDelacruz/Brain-Bloom/README.md

 Winning Condition:

 - The player with the most points when either player runs out of health wins.
-- If both players lose all health, the game ends in a draw, and scores determine the winner.
+- If one of the players lose all health, the game ends in a draw, and scores determine the winner.

 Gameplay Highlights: